sirinartk/LindaX-Wallet/meteor-dapp-wallet/README.md

 ---

-To deploy to the **wallet.ethereum.org** site, execute these commands:
+To deploy to the **wallet.lindax.network** site, execute these commands:

     $ git checkout gh-pages
     $ git merge develop